 There’s good fishing: numerous boat trips out into False Bay with Seal Island being the most popular excursion where thousands upon thousands of seals live and breed on this small island.

-Nonetheless it’s time to hit the road again soon, so it’s goodbye to Cape Town and its wine farms and small city charm, warm sunshine and – if the wind isn’t blowing – the perfect place to chill out for the summer.
+Nonetheless, it’s time to hit the road again soon, so it’s goodbye to Cape Town, its beautiful surrounding wine farms, blue skies, and sunshine.
+The perfect place to chill out for the summer.